 There are a few reasons why it might be worth it but unless you plan to show your rabbits it’s not going to be of a huge benefit.

-But if you show your rabbit and your rabbit has won the necessary legs (certificates only given if certain things are met in a show winning) to receive its Grand Champion Certificate then you must register the rabbit to receive that certificate.
+If you show your rabbit and your rabbit has won the necessary legs (certificates only given if the rabbit has one a certain placing, there are 5 rabbits shown in the same class by 3 or more exhibitors) and qualifies to receive its Grand Champion Certificate then you must register the rabbit to receive that certificate.

 Most rabbit showers will wait until a rabbit has proven itself on the show table before going through the process of having the rabbit registered.